Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Farther out, fishermen will find more trolling action, especially in the spring, as pelagic species such as blackfin tuna, wahoo, mahi mahi, kingfish, and sailfish come through this area when they migrate.

 Game fish such as king mackerel and tarpon are plentiful in the Atlantic waters along the northeast Florida coast, especially in the summer.
 A couple of significant billfish and game fish tournaments take place in St. Augustine every year, with two big ones in the summer — the Annual Bluewater Tournament at Camachee Cove in late April or early May and the Ancient City Game Fish Challenge in July, also based in Camachee Cove.
-(For a complete list of both saltwater and freshwater fishing tournaments in the northeast Florida area, visit here.)
+(For a complete list of both saltwater and freshwater fishing tournaments in Northeast Florida, visit here.)

 Offshore Fishing Charters